QuTech-Delft/OpenQL/docs/kernel.rst

 Kernel
 ======

-A kernel models a circuit with quantum gates ending in one or more measurements.
+A kernel conventionally models a circuit with quantum gates ending in one or more measurements.
 In OpenQL, this has been extended with:

 - control flow that can jump at the end of a kernel to the start of another kernel; see this section
-- classical gates mixed with quantum gates in a single circuit with the design objective to support control flow changes; see :ref:`classical_instructions`
+- classical gates mixed with quantum gates (including measurements) in a single circuit with the design objective to support control flow changes; see :ref:`classical_instructions`; measurements are just gates with classical results and can be anywhere, bridging quantum code to classical code; a kernel doesn't necessarily have to contain a measurement

 In OpenQL a ``kernel`` is an object; it has a name, a type, and a circuit as its main structural attributes.